marbotte/sr_cce/extraction/viewExtraction.md

-**Data**: One questionnaire: - we asked respondents about the degree to which they agreed that climate change is (1) happening and (2) human caused - students were asked to respond to the degree to which the article $$randomly assigned framing (agriculture, community, health, and environment)$$ made them feel worried or hopeful. - students were asked to respond to questions about support for adaptation and mitigation measures - We measured intentions to participate in individual actions with items addressing information seeking, individual energy saving
+**Data**: One questionnaire: - we asked respondents about the degree to which they agreed that climate change is (1) happening and (2) human caused - students were asked to respond to the degree to which the article ((randomly assigned framing (agriculture, community, health, and environment))) made them feel worried or hopeful. - students were asked to respond to questions about support for adaptation and mitigation measures - We measured intentions to participate in individual actions with items addressing information seeking, individual energy saving